dylan-lang/opendylan/documentation/website/source/documentation/cheatsheets/scheme.rst

 This document was originally authored by Jonathan Sobel.

-Almost everything you already do in Scheme can be translated easily into Dylan.
-In fact, with one exception, Dylan is a proper superset of Scheme.
+Almost everything you already do in Scheme has a direct counterpart in Dylan.
-The one exception is that continuations have indefinite extent in Scheme and dynamic extent in Dylan.
-Some individual implementations of Dylan might provide a mechanism for producing continuations with indefinite extent, making all Scheme programs be Dylan programs, too.
-(Of course, you won't be taking full advantage of the power of Dylan if you only write Scheme programs in it.)

-This document is really just a large table in two columns.
-On the left, you will see a Scheme expression, and on the right, its Dylan counterpart.
-If one column contains N/A, then that language has no corresponding direct way to express what is in the other column.
+.. note:: If one column contains N/A, then that language has no corresponding

-Please remember, there is much more to Dylan than what you'll find here!
-For example, this document doesn't show you how to define new classes or create generic functions (functions which support ad hoc polymorphic behavior).
-This document is only intended to help ease your transition from Scheme to Dylan.
+          direct way to express what is in the other column.

 Literals
 --------